WTFN: History

 In 2013, WTFN made a move into producing drama content after acquiring production company The Film Company and appointing its head, Richard Keddie, as WTFN's Director of Drama and Features.
 WTFN had its first foray into feature films in 2016 with the release of Oddball starring Shane Jacobson, and children's television drama series Larry the Wonderpup in 2018.

 WTFN began a succession of Victorian based observational documentary series for Nine Network in 2018 with Paramedics, followed by Emergency which films at The Royal Melbourne Hospital, and Mega Zoo shot across Melbourne Zoo, Werribee Open Range Zoo, and Healesville Sanctuary.
 Other series the company has gone on to produce include MTV American franchise Teen Mom spin-off Teen Mom Australia, Sydney Harbour Force for Discovery, Code 1: Minute by Minute and Police Strike Force for Seven, and decluttering/renovation series Space Invaders for Nine.

+WTFN has expanded its distribution capabilities into digital distribution eco-system RADAR MCN, pioneering the concept of "Total Distribution".
+Radar brings together content production, channel management, content licensing and digital rights protection.
+The channel network attracts hundreds of millions of viewers across numerous AVOD channels including Youtube, Facebook, Snap, TikTok, Instagram and a range of FAST channels.
+Radar has been granted Youtube’s CMS affiliation status, which allows Radar to manage third party channels and content rights.

 The name WTFN derives from a conversation Talbot and Oemcke had when starting the business.
 When discussing how to raise funding for their first pilot, one of the pair suggested putting in the money themselves and the other responded with "why the fuck not?", a phrase which was condensed into WTFN.